 about the research

 The Randstad Enterprise Intelligence team utilized a number of data sources across 24 different markets to compile the list of in-demand skill clusters for this year’s Global In-demand Skills research.
-This involved sourcing millions of job postings and worker profiles to obtain important data on supply and demand, remote working trends, gender diversity, compensation and other factors.
-We examined key skills that drive the majority of global enterprise job demand, leading to the creation of our top 9 white-collar skill clusters and top 4 blue-collar job categories.
+This involved sourcing millions of job postings and worker profiles to obtain important data on supply and demand, remote working trends, compensation and other factors.
+We examined key skills that drive the majority of global enterprise job demand, leading to the creation of our top 9 white-collar skill clusters and top 4 skilled trade job categories.

-how we define skills.
+how we define skills

 Each of the top skill clusters are major skill categories that represent a combination of collective hard skills and competencies that are in high demand for each.
 The composition of skills relevant for each cluster is based on the human potential model.